AOSC-Archive/aosc-wiki/developers/aosc-os-package-styling-manual.md

 ### VER=

 The `VER=`, or `$VER` variable defines the main version of the resulting package.
 When packaging for AOSC OS, packagers should take note of the following requirements.
-These requirements are presented below in a table.
+These requirements are presented in the table below.

 | Situations | Appropriate Actions | Examples |
 |-------------------|-------------------------------------|-------------------|